elfketchup/EKVN/README.txt

 mysterious, try changing it around and seeing what happens... you may get interesting results!)

 You can also completely change the look of the speech/dialogue-boxes and menu buttons just by overwriting the “choicebox.png” and “talkbox.png” image files.
-(While EKVN SpriteKit has some copies stored in the EKVN Resources folder, the app actually pulls them directly from the “Images.xcassets” folder.
+(While EKVN has some copies stored in the EKVN Resources folder, the app actually pulls them directly from the “Images.xcassets” folder.
 If you want to find/modify/replace these files, that’s where you should look!)